MatthewKulyabin/VK-Angular-Ngrx/README.md

 # VK-Angular-Ngrx

 This project had inspiration to be build from Russian social media website - https://vk.com.
 The project is written with [Angular Framework](https://angular.io/) help.
-The purpose of VK-Anular-Ngrx was to show the power of Angular Framework and [Ngrx state managment](https://ngrx.io/).
-The above-mentioned tools are not the only ones which were used in this project, VK-Anular-Ngrx is written with [bootstrap](https://getbootstrap.com/), [bootstrap-icons](https://icons.getbootstrap.com/); BackEnd part of the application is written with [json-server](https://www.npmjs.com/package/json-server) and [json-server-uploader](https://www.npmjs.com/package/json-server-uploader) help.
+The purpose of VK-Angular-Ngrx was to show the power of Angular Framework and [Ngrx state managment](https://ngrx.io/).
+The above-mentioned tools are not the only ones which were used in this project, VK-Angular-Ngrx is written with [bootstrap](https://getbootstrap.com/), [bootstrap-icons](https://icons.getbootstrap.com/); BackEnd part of the application is written with [json-server](https://www.npmjs.com/package/json-server) and [json-server-uploader](https://www.npmjs.com/package/json-server-uploader) help.

 ## Guidelines for running VK-Angular-Ngrx